I have loved sweets ever since I can remember myself.

 The prices range between 4-6 USD per cake and around 1.5 USD per macaron.

 Address: 2 Bohdana Khmel’nyts’koho St. Kyiv

 Opening hours: Monday- Sunday 10:00-22:00

 Madame Josy –

-Last but definitely not least on the list, is this small coffee shop, which aside from having an awesome patisserie section is also serving the cutest types of breakfast ( such as Croque madame and croissant sandwiches).
+Last but definitely not least on the list is this small coffee shop, which, aside from having an excellent patisserie section, serves the cutest breakfast types as well ( such as Croque Madame and croissant sandwiches).

-Both of the desserts were my highlight of the day.
+Both made my day.
 It’s hard to believe that each of them costs around 4 USD.

 Talk about getting your money’s worth.

 Opening hours: Monday – Friday 08:00-22:00 , Saturday – Sunday 09:00-22:00